Helderberg: Physical geography

-The Helderberg region is the area between the watershed of the Helderberg and Hottentots Holland mountains and False Bay.
+The Helderberg planning district of the City of Cape Town includes the suburbs of Macassar, Somerset West, Strand, Gordon's Bay, Sir Lowry's Pass, Stellenbosch Farms, and the Steenbras River valley.

-The Helderberg planning district of the City of Cape Town includes subsections Macassar, Somerset West, Strand, Gordon's Bay, Sir Lowry's Pass, Stellenbosch Farms, and the Steenbras River valley.
+It is situated in the southeastern part of the metro, below the Winelands region.

 Mountains and hills

 Helderberg

-The Helderberg is a mountain of the Cape Fold Belt, east of the main range of the Hottentots Holland Mountains, and south of the Stellenbosch Mountains.
+The Helderberg Mountain is a mountain of the Cape Fold Belt, east of the main range of the Hottentots Holland Mountains, and south of the Stellenbosch Mountains.
 The upper parts are Table Mountain Sandstone, on a base of Tygerberg formation rocks and part of the Stellenbosch granite pluton.